Dave Grohl

-At 17, Grohl joined the punk rock band Scream after the departure of their drummer Kent Stax.
-Grohl became the drummer for Nirvana after Scream broke up in 1990.
-Nirvana's second album, Nevermind (1991), was the first to feature Grohl on drums and became a worldwide success.
-After Nirvana disbanded following the death of lead singer Kurt Cobain in April 1994, Grohl formed Foo Fighters as a one-man project.
-The first Foo Fighters album was released in 1995, and a full band was assembled to tour and record under the Foo Fighters name; they have released 10 studio albums.
+In 1986, at age 17, Grohl joined the punk rock band Scream, replacing drummer Kent Stax.
+After Scream broke up in 1990, Grohl became the drummer for Nirvana.
+He first appeared on the band's second album, Nevermind (1991).
+After the 1994 suicide of Kurt Cobain, Nirvana disbanded and Grohl formed Foo Fighters as a one-man project.
+After he released the album Foo Fighters in 1995, he assembled a full band to tour and record under the Foo Fighters name.
+They have since released 11 studio albums.

-Grohl is the drummer and co-founder of the rock supergroup Them Crooked Vultures, and has recorded and toured with Queens of the Stone Age.
-He has also participated in the side projects Late! and Probot.
-Grohl began directing Foo Fighters music videos in 1997 and released his debut documentary, Sound City, in 2013.
-It was followed by the documentary miniseries Sonic Highways (2014) and the documentary film What Drives Us (2021).
+Grohl is also the drummer and co-founder of the rock supergroup Them Crooked Vultures, and has recorded and toured with Queens of the Stone Age and Tenacious D. He has organized side projects Late!, which released the album Pocketwatch, and Probot.
+Grohl began directing Foo Fighters music videos in 1997.
+He released his debut documentary, Sound City, in 2013, then the 2014 documentary miniseries Sonic Highways and the 2021 documentary film What Drives Us.
 In 2021, Grohl released an autobiography, The Storyteller: Tales of Life and Music.
-In 2022, Grohl and the Foo Fighters starred as themselves in the comedy horror film Studio 666.
+In 2022, he and the Foo Fighters starred as themselves in the comedy horror film Studio 666.

-In 2010, he was described by Classic Rock Drummers co-author Ken Micallef as one of the most influential rock musicians of the last 20 years.
+In 2016, Rolling Stone ranked Grohl the 27th-best drummer of all time.
 Grohl was inducted into the Rock and Roll Hall of Fame as part of Nirvana in 2014 and as a member of Foo Fighters in 2021.